Trace methods for stable categories I: The linear approximation of algebraic K-theory: Introduction

 \subsection{Acknowledgements}

 Many ideas in this series of papers are originally due to Kaledin and we would like to acknowledge this.
-We wish to thank Christian Ausoni, Bjorn Dundas, David Gepner, Lars Hesselholt, Kaif Hilman, Dimitry Kaledin, Dominik Kirsten, Christian Kremer, Jordan Levin, Zhoufang Mao, Jonas McCandless, Maxime Ramzi, Sam Raskin, and Peter Scholze for fruitful discussions, exchanges and invitations.
+We wish to thank Christian Ausoni, Bjorn Dundas, David Gepner, Fabian Hebestreit, Lars Hesselholt, Kaif Hilman, Dimitry Kaledin, Dominik Kirsten, Christian Kremer, Jordan Levin, Zhoufang Mao, Jonas McCandless, Maxime Ramzi, Sam Raskin, John Rognes, and Peter Scholze for fruitful discussions, exchanges and invitations.
 The first and third authors were supported by the European Research Council as part of the project \emph{Foundations of Motivic Real K-Theory} (ERC grant no. 949583).
 The second author was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project-ID 427320536 – SFB 1442, as well as under Germany’s Excellence Strategy EXC 2044 390685587, Mathematics M\"unster: Dynamics–Geometry–Structure.
 He would also like to thank the Mathematische Forschunsinsitut Oberwolfach for hosting the 2018 Arbeitsgemeinschaft: Topological Cyclic Homology which prompted the work on this subject.
+The third author was further supported by the German Research Foundation through the research centre ‘Integral structures in Geometry and Representation theory’ (grant no. 491392403 - TRR 358) at the University of Bielefeld.